sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 - First, I'll copy our app image, including the referrers, from distribution to Zot
 - When I list the artifacts, the SBOMs were included in the copy
 - However the tag listing doesn't include the app digest tag
-- If I try to pull that special tag, it doesn't exist
-- But I can query the referrers API, with the digest of our app image, and get a registry generated list of all manifests that have a subject field pointing to our app digest

 ---